DrEntropy/ToySOCCore/README.md

-## Planning
+## Some Implementation Notes

-* Start with the memory (done)
+* Memory in this system is limited to 256x8

-* Implement PC with built in increment (done)
+* PC has built in increment rather then using ALU

-* Move on to ALU and test that out. (done)

-* Register file, implement and test.
-Needs two output and one input port.
-(Done) (note I made sure that a zero is returned for r(0))
+* Register file  Needs two output and one input port.
+Also register 0 is always a constant 0

-* Implement the IR as two seperate 8 bit registers (IRH and IRL).
+* The IR is two seperate 8 bit registers (IRH and IRL).
 After both are fetched they will contain:

 ```
   IRH = Instruction + Dest Register
   IRL = Source Reg 1 + Source Reg 2   |  Memory address.
-  (IMPLEMENTED 8 bit registers)

 ```

-* Wire up the datapath, including control inputs (DONE)

-Needed Muxes:
+* Needed Muxes:
 - Register file InPort = Mem out,ALU out, IRL, PC AddressOut
 - Rfile OutAAddr = IRL(7 downto 4) ('s') , IRH(3 downto 0) ('d')
 - PC AddressIn  = IRL , Regfile OutPortA;''